AliAsgharRanjbar/ExpressMailAPI/README.md

 to discuss what you would like to change.

 ## Note
-Remember to put your own and real data in `.env` file.
+Remember to put your own real data in `.env` file.

 ## License